IT-Jeroen/31Single/README.md

 ## Future Desires:
 * I would like to look into async functions to get rid of the timeOut delays as the outcome of that is probably system dependent.
-* I would like to add some quesing for the autoplayer, or for it to alter it train of thoughts to make the conditions for breaking the infinite loop.
+* I would like to add some quesing for the autoplayer, or for it to alter it train of thoughts to make changes to the conditions for breaking the infinite loop.
 * I would like to turn this single player version into a multi player version.
 * Intergrate css variables and js variables more tightly from a single source